VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 Then comes the parameters names, and their types.
 The type of the parameters is always forced to be of the same type in our example.
 This is done using the `T` notation as follows:

-- we say that our structure `Medlyn` is a parameterized struct by putting `T` in between brackets after the name of the struct
+- we say that our structure `Medlyn` is a parameterized `struct` by putting `T` in between brackets after the name of the `struct`
-- We put `::T` after our parameter names in the struct.
-This way Julia knows that all parameters must be of type `T`.
+- We put `::T` after our parameter names in the `struct`.
+This way Julia knows that all parameters must be of same type `T`.

 The `T` is completely free, you can use any other letter or word instead.
-If you have parameters that you know will be of different types, you can either force their type, or make them parameterizable too using another letter, *e.g.*:
+If you have parameters that you know will be of different types, you can either force their type, or make them parameterizable too, using another letter, *e.g.*:

 ```julia
 struct YourStruct{T,S} <: AbstractGsModel